-- Appearance before a community panel
+- You are required to appear before a community panel

 ARD for Retail Theft in PA

 Even if the evidence against you is strong, there are often ways I can prevent the shoplifting charges from resulting in a criminal conviction.
-Accelerated Rehabilitative Disposition (ARD) is a program for 1st-time, non-violent offenders.
+For example, Accelerated Rehabilitative Disposition (ARD) is a program for 1st-time, non-violent offenders.

 The ARD program is available to most individuals facing retail theft charges as a 1st offense.
 Individuals who complete the ARD program are eligible to have their charges dismissed and their records expunged.